jaisharx/py-scripts/README.md

 # py-scripts
-collections of different python projects showcasing simple to medium use-cases ❤
+py-scripts is a collections of many different, medium to small python projects that I've worked on over the time 🤟